 Dooly picks up signals from:

 In-note text—if it is written

 Call recording feature—if the signal word is spoken.
 More details on real time call enablement here

-There are 2 types of Signals associated with each content card.
+There are three types of signals associated with each content card:

 File content under category tags such as “Sales,” “Marketing,” “Coaching,” “Pricing” and more.
 Make it easier to curate and manage content.

-Unlike Signals, Tags do not get triggered by text in note or in the live transcriptions.
-They live solely in the library to assist in filing content cards and make identification simpler through colour codes.
+Unlike signals, tags do not get triggered by text in note or in the live call recording.
+They live solely in the library to assist in filing content cards and make identification simpler through color codes.